Non-Attachment: The Concept, Practice, And Impact On Mental Health

 Can babies form an insecure attachment?

 Infants can form insecure attachments and may seem uninterested in those around them, including parents or caregivers.
 This indifference is a maladaptive behavior often developed because of neglect or abuse.
-Infants with insecure attachments may cry inconsolably, ignore their parents when they walk into the room or fail to thrive.
+Infants with insecure attachments may cry inconsolably, ignore their parents when they walk into the room, or fail to thrive.
 Failure to thrive means the infant does not meet the predetermined standards for reaching developmental milestones later in life.
 These infants may be slow to crawl, walk, and develop speech.

 Can losing a parent cause an insecure attachment?

 Losing a parent or caregiver is often a traumatic experience for infants and children.
 A single loss may devastate a developing child, and they might become fearful and turn inward, isolating themselves.
-Losing both parents may cause a child to decide it is emotionally safer to not form bonds with others.
+Losing both parents may cause a child to decide it is emotionally safer not to form bonds with others.
 Divorce may also cause fear of abandonment and is one of the leading causes of childhood PTSD whether a child's caregiver and support system offers care, love, and validation after these events may change the outcome.

 What causes insecure attachment in adults?